dhirpatel133/EasyBytes-RecipeDatabase/README.md

 # How to create and load the production database

 Recipe data will be retrieved from https://www.edamam.com/ using a GET request\
-There will be a Python script that gets the data, formats it and pushes to the desire table in the database
+There will be a Python script that gets the data, formats it and pushes to the desired table in the database

 Coming Soon ...